dasmiq/passim/README.md

 locations in the underlying text of the reused passage.
 See [Marking Locations inside Documents](#locations) below.

 The default input and output format is JSON.
-Use the `--input-format parquet` and `--output-format parquet` to use the compressed Parquet format, which can speed up later processing.
+Use the `--input-format parquet` and `--output-format parquet` to use the compressed binary Parquet format, which can speed up later processing.

 If, in addition to the clusters, you want to output pairwise alignments between all matching passages, invoke passim with the `--pairwise` flag.
-These alignments will be in the `align.json` or `align.parquet`, depending on which output format you choose.
+These alignments will be in `align.json` or `align.parquet`, depending on which output format you choose.

-By default, passim starts indexing character n-grams at word boundaries.
+By default, passim indexes character n-grams starting at word boundaries in order to find candidate passages to align.
 If your text is very noisy, you can index other n-grams, starting at the middle of words, with the `--floating-ngrams` flag.
+In any case, passim only indexes alphanumeric characters (as determined by python's `isalnum` function), skipping whitespace, punctuation, and other characters.

 Some other useful parameters are: